 It’s time to be proactive

 At the foundation, marketers, data providers and publishers have a responsibility to ensure that any data they use is protected.
-Protected meaning, the right safeguards are in place to ensure the data doesn’t get into the wrong hands.
-Here at NCS, we’re proud of our a flawless track record in this area.
+Protected means the right safeguards are in place to ensure the data doesn’t get into the wrong hands.
+Here at NCS, we’re proud of our flawless track record in this area.

 Data protection is always on our minds, and we’re proud to say we’ve never had a breach or any incident that disrupted the flow of consumer data from retailers.
 Although our retail partners are responsible for obtaining permission from consumers, any data we use is aggregated and anonymous, which protects privacy at every step.